ucfopen/Obojobo/CONTRIBUTING.md

 Once you have everything setup you can go about working on your issue you normally would.
 We have a few requirements that you'll want to be aware of:

 * Make sure to follow our [code style guidelines](#code-style-guidelines).
 * You'll also need to include tests for the issue that you write - We're using [jest](https://github.com/facebook/jest) as our testing library of choice.
-We're currently maintaining a 100% coverage rate and we'd like to maintain that coverage!
-Ensure that your issue maintains 100% coverage
+Our goal is to maintain a 100% coverage rate so you'll need to ensure that your issue upholds that coverage.

 #### Testing: